-Embracing diversity has helped Moraine Valley Community College become a premier institution of higher learning, and an invaluable resource for students to learn about the multicultural world in which we live.
+Embracing diversity, equity and inclusion have helped Moraine Valley Community College become a premier institution of higher learning, and an invaluable resource for students to learn about the multicultural world in which we live.

 Diversity Vision Statement